 Deferred Adjudication: refers to the process when a student is responsible for a violation but the finding is held so the student can complete certain requirements in an allotted timeframe.
 In order to receive Deferred Adjudication, the student must begin by accepting responsibility.
 At the completion of all requirements, the student will be adjudicated "not responsible."
-This may only be used for specific non-violent first time offenses.
+This may only be used for specific non-violent first-time offenses.

 Disciplinary Probation: A status indicating that the student or student organization is not in good standing.
 This sanction may limit the student or student organization in participating in certain roles and/or functions at the university or in representing the university.
+A student or student organization in disciplinary probation may be subject to further discipline in the event of other misconduct.